 113-115 Redchurch Street

-The two buildings were constructed in 1735 as weavers houses to the designs of William Farmer and is a rare and early survivor of an 18th century weaver’s tenement house, a building type that once dominated the Spitalfields area.
+The two buildings were constructed in 1735 as weavers houses to the designs of William Farmer and are a rare and early survivor of eighteenth century weaver’s tenement house, a building type that once characterised the Spitalfields area.
 The Grade II listed houses consist of five-storeys, including a basement.
-The party walls and front elevation comprise of load-bearing masonry walls that bear directly on to the ground, as is a common occurrence with Georgian buildings.
+The party walls and front elevation comprise of load-bearing masonry walls that bear directly on to the ground, as is common with Georgian buildings.

 Client: Old Truman Brewery Ltd